nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Selective:** Pertaining to the selective nature of drug accumulation in tumor tissues via the EPR effect.

-### Expanded Definition and Usage\nThe EPR effect is critically important for improving the efficiency and safety of cancer treatments.
+### Expanded Definition and Usage:
+The EPR effect is critically important for improving the efficiency and safety of cancer treatments.
 By allowing drugs, particularly those delivered in nanoparticle form, to concentrate in tumor sites, the EPR effect reduces the dosage needed to achieve therapeutic levels at the tumor and minimizes exposure to healthy tissues.
 This phenomenon is influenced by the unique characteristics of tumor blood vessels, which are typically more permeable and have poor lymphatic drainage compared to normal tissues.
 Understanding and optimizing the EPR effect is crucial for the development of effective nanomedicine therapies that can significantly impact cancer treatment outcomes.